 You can attempt to optimize your entire site with “near me” terms and still end up ranking behind a competitor that’s actually located closer to the searcher.

 Or, on the other end of the spectrum, your business location may literally be the one nearest the searcher, yet you may still be outranked by competitors in “businesses near me” search results.

-So what are the factors that affect your ranking?
+So what are the local SEO factors that affect your ranking?

 Google has identified three primary factors influencing local search rankings and results (including for “near me” searches).
 These are:

-- Relevance: This refers to how well your business or the content of your website matches what a user is searching for.
-Having complete, detailed, and up-to-date information improves your relevance and helps match your business to relevant local searches.
-(For example, you’re obviously not going to rank in “Italian restaurant near me” searches if your online business information indicates that you’re running a Japanese restaurant.)
+For example, you’re obviously not going to rank in “Italian restaurant near me” searches if your online business information indicates that you’re running a Japanese restaurant.

-Building and growing your online presence on local business directories and local listings sites can bring you closer to consumers who are looking for businesses nearby.
+Building and growing your online presence on local business directories and business review sites can amplify your local search signals and bring you closer to consumers who are looking for businesses nearby.
 Go ahead, plant those flags!